IDoUseLinux/PyQuCryptor/README.md

   AES :

-    XTS - PyCryptoDome doesn't support it
+  - XTS - PyCryptoDome doesn't support it

-    CBC - Padding is painful
+  - CBC - Padding is painful

-    CFB - Too lazy (Most valid reason **ever**)
+  - CFB - Too lazy (Most valid reason **ever**)

-    GCM - Can only encrypt about 64 GiBs worth of files (We wanted a higher limit)
+  - GCM - Can only encrypt about 64 GiBs worth of files (We wanted a higher limit)

-    CCM - No idea how it works
+  - CCM - No idea how it works

-    EAX - No idea how it works
+  - EAX - No idea how it works

-    ECB - Bruh its not secure
+  - ECB - Bruh its not secure

   Other ciphers :

-    CHACHA20 - AES is faster with acceleration (AES-NI) plus most CPUs support them
+  - CHACHA20 - AES is faster with acceleration (AES-NI) plus most CPUs support them

-    3DES/TDES - This is barely secure for today, let alone 20+ years into the future
+  - 3DES/TDES - This is barely secure for today, let alone 20+ years into the future

-    All public-private key systems - None of them are secure against quantum attacks
+  - All public-private key systems - None of them are secure against quantum attacks

-    Actual post-quantum algos - This is Python, implememnting them would be painful, plus I have zero idea how most of them even work ¯\_(ツ)_/¯
+  - Actual post-quantum algos - This is Python, implememnting them would be painful, plus I have zero idea how most of them even work ¯\_(ツ)_/¯

+# Plausible deniability
+The data inside of the encrypted file is indistinguishable from random, thus providing plausible deniability that the data is infact just random noise.
+However there are a few caveats to be aware of;

+  - The size of the original file should not be known by the advisory.
+  - The file name should be scrambled with the randomize filename option.
+  - The password of the file should not be known by the advisory (Obviously).

+PyQuCryptor provides plausible deniability by having "random" data in the entirety of the file.
+The first 12 bytes is a random salt for the password.
+Then a 64-byte SHA3-512 hash is encoded in bytes, which makes it also random, and then everything else in the file has been encrypted using AES-256-CTR, which as of currently, cannot be distinguished from randomness.
+And thus the user can claim that the file is a collection of random bytes, with no actual data inside of it.